Such a Fun Age: Themes

 The novel also deals with millennial anxiety relating to job security and confusion over career choices.
 Over the course of the book, Emira's main concern is to find a secure job, as she will be removed from her parents' healthcare insurance cover upon turning 26.
 While she remains at her babysitting job, her group of friends start advancing in their careers, intensifying her desire for "a real adult job", which neither she nor her friends consider babysitting to be.
-In the context of Emira's job, the novel also explores emotional labour and transactional relationships.
+In the context of Emira's job, the novel also explores emotional labor and transactional relationships.
 Reid stated in an interview that "the history of black women taking care of white children is at the forefront [of the book].
 It's this job that is so important, with really high stakes and a very small margin of error—but also, a 13-year-old could do it."

 Background

 Reid started writing the novel in 2015, while she was applying to graduate school, and finished it while pursuing her MFA at the University of Iowa.
 It was during this period that the deaths of Freddie Gray and Philando Castile took place, and Reid said she was "absolutely inspired by the everyday terror" but that, in the novel, she wanted to explore "instances of racial biases that don't end in violence as a way of highlighting those moments that we don't see on the news but still exist every day."
 Reid has also said that the novel was partly inspired by the years she spent in her 20s working as a babysitter.

 The novel was published in the United States in hardcover and paperback by G. P. Putnam's Sons on December 31, 2019.
 It was published in the United Kingdom in hardcover by Bloomsbury Circus, an imprint of Bloomsbury Publishing, on January 7, 2020.